startupjs/startupjs/packages/sharedb-schema/README.md

-# Racer-Schema
+# ShareDB-Schema

-- Schema validation module for Racer
+- Schema validation module for ShareDB
 - Uses [z-schema](https://github.com/zaggino/z-schema), which supports [JSON-Schema](http://json-schema.org/) v4
 - Schema validation executes in sync 'validate' hook, so you validate the actual result of operation
 - Supports custom validators with async and sync logic